 All roll call votes shall be recorded in the official minutes of the meeting.
-The act of a majority of Commissioners present at a meeting for which there is a quorum shall be the act of the Board.
-The president is a member of the Board and has the right to vote upon all questions.
+The act of a majority of Commissioners present at a meeting for which there is a quorum shall be the act of the Board, except for certain matters where applicable law requires a super-majority vote.
+The president is a member of the Board and has the right to make and second motions, deliberate, and vote upon all questions.